-Community risk is determined in consultation with Local Resilience Forums and an operational capability assessment is undertaken each year.
+Community risk is determined in consultation with Local Resilience Forums and published within the community risks registers.
+The Service ensures alignment, where required.
+An operational capability assessment is undertaken each year.

 Delivery and planning arrangements are kept under constant review with regular monitoring.
-Key performance indicators operate at both corporate and departmental level and are integral to the performance management framework.
+Key performance indicators (KPIs) operate at both corporate and departmental level and are integral to the performance management framework.
 An electronic performance system includes these KPIs and displays them on a daily basis to Officers and Members.
-Members receive quarterly performance reports.
+The Authority receives a 6-month and 12-month performance report, with quarterly reporting through the Local Performance & Scrutiny Committees and Finance & Audit Committee.

 The Service has a structured process of performance reporting.
-A central department Our Information, Knowledge and Communications department is responsible for ensuring accurate and timely data to support this regime.
-Information management systems continue to be harmonised or aligned to support this regime.
+A central department is responsible for ensuring accurate and timely data to support the process.
+Information management systems continue to be harmonised or aligned.

-The Medium-Term Finance Plan and the associated budget-setting process is aligned to the Community Safety Plan, and the strategic priorities and finance seminars with Members support this.
+The Medium-Term Finance Plan and the associated budget setting process is aligned to the Community Safety Plan, and the strategic priorities and finance seminars with Members support this.